br101/dw3000-decadriver-source/README.md

  * ESP-IDF (version 5.1.1)
  * NRF SDK (version 17.1.0)

+It has been tested with the following Qorvo chips:
+ * DW3110 (DEVID: 0xDECA0302) on DWM3000
+ * DW3120 (DEVID: 0xDECA0312)

+There are also branches for the binary-only library releases from Qorvo for reference.

 ## ESP-IDF

 For ESP-IDF it can be used by adding it as a component by setting: